Steven Delean

 Develop a stochastic population model to determine the minimum number of koalas that need to be sterilised to maintain a declining or stable koala population on Kangaroo Island

-Steve lectures for the 2nd and 3rd year BSc courses in the Ecology Major (Ecology II and Concepts in Ecology III).
+Steven is the Coordinator for the third-year Concepts in Ecology III and second-year Animal Identification II courses in the Ecology & Evolutionary Biology discipline.
+Steven also lectures in the second-year BSc course Ecology II.
 Steve's teaching in Ecology includes theoretical quantitative ecology, practical workshops on ecological statistics, and field trips and camps.

-Steve lectures, and coordinates a series of quantitative training workshops, for the 1st year course Principles and Practices of Research I.
+Steven lectures and coordinates a series of quantitative training workshops for the first-year course Principles and Practices of Research I, as well as teaching into the combined Masters Bioinformatics and Systems Modelling and third-year Bioinformatics III course.

 Current Teaching Schedule